-One of the endangered sites is Fort Sumter where the first shots of the Civil War were fired.
+One of the endangered sites is Fort Sumter, where the first shots of the Civil War were fired.
 The low-elevation island it’s located on would be lost by 3 feet of sea-level rise.
-Even the Lincoln and Jefferson memorials in Washington, D.C., are at risk because the Potomac River would experience higher tides and more frequent flooding as a result of climate change.
+Even the Lincoln and Jefferson memorials in Washington, D.C., are at risk because the Potomac River would experience higher tides and more frequent flooding due to climate change.

 Examples from Walakpa in Alaska of newly exposed archaeological layers that are quickly degrading due to multiple processes: permafrost thaw, frost/thaw processes, microbial degradation and wave action during storms.

-I’ve asked the scientists how climate change threatens archeological sites and what are the ways to protect world heritage.
+I’ve asked the scientists how climate change threatens archeological sites and how to protect world heritage.
 These are their answers:

 Matthew Meredith-Williams, archaeologist at the La Trobe University, Australia:

-— Our research both demonstrates and quantifies how sea level change in the past has nearly erased an episode of coastal exploitation from the archaeological record.
-Without taking a combined approach — at the broad scale identifying groups of sites and an in depth analysis of a sample of these groups — we would not have been able to disentangle that these groups are actually what remains of several superimposed episodes of activity, where the earliest episode of coastal exploitation had nearly been erased by past sea level rise.
-By using the most recent episode as an analogy for the earliest episode, we have quantified the serious impact of past sea level rise.
+— Our research both demonstrates and quantifies how sea-level change in the past has nearly erased an episode of coastal exploitation from the archaeological record.
+Without taking a combined approach — at the broad-scale identifying groups of sites and an in-depth analysis of a sample of these groups — we would not have been able to disentangle that these groups are actually what remains of several superimposed episodes of activity, where the earliest episode of coastal exploitation had nearly been erased by past sea-level rise.
+Using the most recent episode as an analogy for the earliest episode, we have quantified the serious impact of past sea-level rise.

 The problem of rising sea levels is a global problem, which is only forecast to get worse.
-Whilst there are many very negative connotations with sea level rise for global society in general, the issue is already having severe impacts on cultural heritage world wide.
+Whilst there are many very negative connotations with sea-level rise for a global society in general, the issue has severe impacts on cultural heritage worldwide.

-The sites on the Farasan are clearly at risk; however the impacts of global sea level rise have implications globally.
-There are a number of well documented examples of exposed coastal sites being damaged or lost to sea level rise.
+The sites on the Farasan are clearly at risk; however, the impacts of global sea-level rise have implications globally.
+There are several well-documented examples of exposed coastal sites being damaged or lost to sea-level rise.
 However, the universal risk to coastal archaeology from sea level rise is clear.
-If we fail to address this issue, virtually all coastal sites will be impacted — both those we know about, and many more that have not yet be found, and likely never will be before they are destroyed.
+If we fail to address this issue, virtually all coastal sites will be impacted — both those we know about and many more that have not yet be found and likely never will be before they are destroyed.

 Sara Gonzalez, anthropologist at the University of Washington:

-— When we think of climate change it’s often abstracted as this external phenomenon, yet changes in average temperature, annual and seasonal rainfall, and weather patterns have very specific impacts on the degree to which archaeological sites, or ancestral places, are preserved in the ground.
-For sites along the Pacific Coast rising sea water and the intensity of storms is creating the threat of both inundation and rapid coastal erosion, which threatens to destroy many significant coastal sites from Baja up to the Alaskan seashore.
+— When we think of climate change, it’s often abstracted as this external phenomenon.
+Yet, changes in average temperature, annual and seasonal rainfall, and weather patterns have very specific impacts on the degree to which archaeological sites, or ancestral places, are preserved in the ground.
+For sites along the Pacific Coast, rising sea water and the intensity of storms create the threat of inundation and rapid coastal erosion, which threatens to destroy many significant coastal sites from Baja up to the Alaskan seashore.

 In Scotland, for example, civic scientists have partnered with archaeologists to document and record rising sea levels near local archaeological sites.
-With this data research teams are working to identify which sites are in imminent danger of being lost to the sea.
+With this data, research teams are working to identify which sites are imminent danger of being lost to the sea.

 The single biggest thing we can do to protect archaeological sites and tribal heritage is to build partnerships with tribal nations.
-In working together there is potential to think creatively how both indigenous and archaeological approaches may be used to care for and protect ancestral places that are threatened by climate change.
+In working together, there is potential to think creatively about how both indigenous and archaeological approaches may be used to care for and protect ancestral places threatened by climate change.

-In other context, a community may decide that allowing the natural course of action (erosion or decomposition) is appropriate, as it allows for belongings left in place to become part of the earth again.
-Yet in others, communities may choose instead to pursue a combination of archaeological methods including excavation or other less-impactful techniques such as Ground Penetrating Radar or LiDAR (survey techniques designed to provide snapshots of surface and below-surface remains) to recover and preserve information about a place.
-In these cases the potential to remember tribal history through archaeology may respond to specific needs within community.
+In another context, a community may decide that allowing the natural course of action (erosion or decomposition) is appropriate.
+It allows for belongings left in place to become part of the earth again.
+Yet in others, communities may choose instead to pursue a combination of archaeological methods, including excavation or other less-impactful techniques such as Ground Penetrating Radar or LiDAR (survey techniques designed to provide snapshots of surface and below-surface remains) to recover and preserve information about a place.
+In these cases, the potential to remember tribal history through archaeology may respond to specific needs within the community.

 Indeed, in my own work with the Confederated Tribes of Grand Ronde Community of Oregon, I’ve worked with tribal heritage monitors to study ancestral places on their reservation.
-While the tribe had reservations about the disturbance of ancestral places, we have developed a low-impact approach that maximizes the information we can gain from a place while minimizing harm to both that place, as well as the larger community.
+While the tribe had reservations about the disturbance of ancestral places, we have developed a low-impact approach that maximizes the information we can gain from a place while minimizing harm to both that place and the larger community.
 This work points to the value of working together to determine how best to care for places from both an indigenous and archaeological standpoint.

 Jørgen Hollesen, senior researcher at the National Museum of Denmark:

 — The problem is very serious.
 As presented in our article, the Arctic contains at least 180,000 archaeological sites.
-Very few of these sites have been visited in recent times and therefore we know little about their current state of preservation.
-For example, recent test trenching and coring at 90 sites in South Greenland where excellent preservation conditions for organic materials had been reported around the time of the World War 2 show that the state of preservation is now very poor.
+Very few of these sites have been visited in recent times, and therefore we know little about their current state of preservation.
+For example, recent test trenching and coring at 90 sites in South Greenland where excellent preservation conditions for organic materials had been reported around World War 2 show that the state of preservation is now very poor.
 Only five of the sites produced well-preserved organic finds, whereas the rest had little or no preservation of organic materials.
-Currently we are working in the Nuuk region, here our newest result show that we could lose up to 70 percent of the organic content within this century.
+Currently, we are working in the Nuuk region.
+Our results show that we could lose up to 70 percent of the organic content within this century.

-If we do not protect the sites we will loose irreplaceable human and environmental records of the past.
-Until now, the Arctic archaeology has provided researchers with unique opportunities to learn about past environments and cultures, many of which connect directly to modern indigenous cultures.
-Furthermore, Arctic archaeological sites often provide concrete connections to cultural heritage provide an ideal medium through which to engage younger generations with local heritage and culture.
+If we do not protect the sites, we will lose irreplaceable human and environmental records of the past.
+Until now, Arctic archaeology has provided researchers with unique opportunities to learn about past environments and cultures, many of which connect directly to modern indigenous cultures.
+Furthermore, Arctic archaeological sites often provide concrete connections to cultural heritage provide an ideal medium to engage younger generations with local heritage and culture.
 It would be a great shame if future generations will not have this opportunity to learn from the past as we have.